phauer/comment-sidecar/README.md

 [![comment-sidecar frontend](screenshot-frontend-400.png)](https://raw.githubusercontent.com/phauer/comment-sidecar/master/screenshot-frontend.png)

-# Beta Version!

-The comment-sidecar is already used in production for one of my sites.
-So it's ready for usage.
-However, there are still some things to do.
-First and foremost, pagination and a rate limiting approach have to be implemented.

 # Features

 - Tracking-free and fast.
 The comment-sidecar only needs one additional request.
 Contrary, Disqus leads to **110 additional requests**!
 Read [here](http://donw.io/post/github-comments/) for more details about Disqus' tracking greed and performance impact.